 Reminders are friendly reminders to remember to follow the WTP Rules & Guidelines while playing in our events.
 Warnings are stricter messages to remind someone to be a better Poker Customer.
 Failure to adhere to a warning can be grounds for a suspension.

 Suspensions can range from 2 weeks up to a permanent ban from the league (very rare).
 Instances that can lead to a league-wide suspension are being banned from a venue or venues, cheating; bringing outside alcohol into a bar; fighting; continual berating of other players, TD’s, and/or Bar Staff; continual bad behavior; gambling in a host venue; and similar activities.

-If you have any WTP-related issues you feel need to be addressed by WTP Staff, please send us an email.
+If you have any WTP-related issues you feel need to be addressed by WTP Staff, please go to our WTP Help Center.